ajosyulaa/Simulator_ISA/README.md

 # Simulator_ISA
-Simulator ans Assembler for our customised ISA design
+Simulator and Assembler for our customised ISA design